NathanSaunders01/ProductivityTracker/README.md

-## Merit - Another productivity web app
+## Meritokracy - Another productivity web app

 #### A fully interactive dashboard combining your to-do list, good habits and guilty pleasures to boost motivation and persistence using visuals, gamification and other incentives